kinnala/scikit-fem/paper/paper.md

 finite element method.  `scikit-fem` was developed as a simple and lightweight alternative to the existing Python packages with a focus on computational experimentation and custom PDE-based model development.
-We rely on pure interpreted Python code on top of NumPy-SciPy base which makes `scikit-fem` easy to install and portable across multiple operating systems.
+We rely on pure interpreted Python code on top of NumPy–SciPy base which makes `scikit-fem` easy to install and portable across multiple operating systems.
 The reliance on plain NumPy arrays and SciPy sparse matrices enables interoperability with various packages in the Python ecosystem such as meshio [@meshio], pacopy